 Greenhouse gasses such as nitrogen and carbon dioxide can affect the organisms in an ecosystem.

 Carbon dioxide emissions cause a rapid increase in global temperatures.
-This phenomenon is called global warming.
+This phenomenon is called global warming, and it contributes to climate change.

 An invasive species is any animal, plant, or organism that is not naturally from an ecosystem.
 Invasive species often cause harm to the natives.